Paulitician-of-USC/Hello-Recruiter/README.md

 Welcome to my GitHub profile\!
 I created this repository specifically as a landing page for recruiters and hiring managers like you.
 If you've found your way here, it's likely because you're exploring my work, or that you have a few minutes to look at my Resume.
 This document serves as a guide to help you navigate my projects and understand my passion for engineering.

+Note: I do not upload any ITAR or potentially ITAR projects onto my GitHub.
+If you would like to know more about these projects, please contact me (information below).

 -----

 ## 1\.
 Who Am I?